 End of a retouching career, with a lost art vanishing altogether?
 Not likely.
 While doing both for many years, the resurgence in film photography has not only grown her retouching schedule, but inspired her to give back after 20 years as a Master retoucher.
 As she continued with custom retouching, she knew it was also her time to teach, and share her skills.
 Pass the baton, so to speak.
 Not holding anything back, she shares with professional and beginner photographers everything she knows about retouching and spotting in a new online course.
 Something that was only possible with onsite workshops a few years ago.

 Become a Fearless Traditional Retoucher & Spotter

-Together, with photographer Carol Butler, she is debuting her new online school with a full retouching course.
-Her course, “Become a Fearless Traditional Retoucher & Spotter” beta-launched in January 2017 on Carol’s school site “Ofcourseware“.
-Now that they are through beta testing, she will be adding content in the coming months about dyes, special papers and all the other “tricks of the trade”.
+Together, with photographer Carol Butler, she is debuted her online school with a full retouching course with discounts for EU students to offset VAT.
+Her course, “Become a Fearless Traditional Retoucher & Spotter” was beta-launched in January 2017, but has now advanced substantially.
+With the plethora of testimonials, she is still adding content about dyes, special papers and all the other “tricks of the trade”.

 Providing valuable archival services will become paramount in the growing world of silver halide.
 Marshall’s appears to be one of the few companies to survive who provide transparent dyes for both photos and negatives.There are things in life that still require the human touch.
 A tattoo, an original oil painting, a chef’s genius.
 And this is one of those things that needs our human selves,…not our digital assimile.
-Join Katherine and learn retouching at her school link or retain her services at her website below.
+Join Katherine and learn retouching at her online courses and workshops, or to retain her services, at her website below.